mjclobo/mjclobo.github.io/_pages/projects.md

 wavenumbers around 9 and random phases (similar to that of Fig. 11.8 in Vallis, 2017).
 The barotropic animation is run 4x as fast as the SQG animation.
+One thing to note is the much greater stability/persistence of long, thin structures in the barotropic model than in the SQG one.

 <video autoplay="autoplay" loop="loop" width="1120" height="630">
   <source src="/images/comb_9wav.mp4" type="video/mp4">